TheDoctorTTV/pw-rnnoise-dynamic-mic/README.md

 systemctl --user restart pipewire pipewire-pulse wireplumber
 ```

+If PipeWire still acts up after setup, log out of your current session and log back in to fully restart PipeWire and avoid audio issues.

 ## Usage

 Set OBS, Discord, VRChat and similar apps input device to `RNNoise Mic`.